mukaiizawa/Paren/man/man3/list-spread.md

 # SYNOPSIS

     (list...
-SEQ)
+SEQUENCE)

 # DESCRIPTION
 The function `list...` expand the elements of a sequence into a list.

 # RETURN VALUE
-Return a list such that the elements of the sequence `SEQ` are in the elements.
+Return a list such that the elements of the sequence `SEQUENCE` are in the elements.

 # EXAMPLES